Reasoning the team can't rerun leaves with the engineer

 Incident response has one boundary here: teaching.
 Two moves belong after mitigation: pausing the response to let the team drive the next question, or choosing the pedagogical move over the faster fix.
 The teaching happens afterward, in the postmortem and the runbook update, where the cost of the slower path is paid in calendar time and not in customer impact.

 This principle is for the work that builds the team's baseline: the first integration of a new pattern that everything else will follow, the unfamiliar tool the team is about to adopt for the next decade.
-These are the moments when the team's working model for solving problems is being set, whether anyone notices or not.
+These are the moments that set the team's working model of how problems get solved, whether anyone notices or not.

 Two questions tell whether the reasoning moved